 Monroe expressed gratitude for the foundation that BYU provided for him as he entered the workforce, because it has helped him see the “big picture” of life, both in his profession and in the Gospel.
 “Truly you enter BYU to learn and go forth to serve,” he stated.
 “Professionally, BYU has provided foundations on which I can depend.
 I learned truths and principles that act as a compass as I make educational decisions every day.”

 Monroe devotes most of his free time to his wife and four daughters.
 “Free time is not aplenty when you are a school administrator,” he remarked.
-His hobbies include watching and participating in sports, camping, hiking, serving in the Church, and reading.
+His hobbies include watching and participating in sports, camping, hiking, serving in The Church of Jesus Christ of Latter-day Saints, and reading.
 “I rarely take a break from reading a book,” he said.
 Monroe also enjoys coaching sports.
 In the past he has coached football, basketball, and high school volleyball, and he is currently helping out with his daughters’ soccer and softball teams.
 “It is hard for me to help out with dance class, but I do my best with the other sports in the family,” he said.

 March 19, 2009